networkrunt/NetworkRunt/content/post/introduction-to-aruba-fabric-composer/index.md

 The cluster is deployed using three nodes for high availability.
 In the event of a node down situation, the remaining nodes can continue to function.
 This helps maintain the services of the cluster whilst the node is restored.

 The cluster is the management plane and provides access to the orchestration GUI.
-From the interface, they can perform network changes and monitor the environment.
+From the interface, you can perform network changes and monitor the environment.

 Changes between AFC and the managed fabric(s) are API-driven.
 The config is pushed to the managed switches without an engineer logging into the device.